We will learn how to digitize a company logo in this lesson. It is intended for beginners and all steps are commented.

 Fig.1.
 Import of Image.

 This image needs to be rotated to a horizontal position.
-Use the main menu > Image > Tools > Edit Image Window command to open window with image adjustment controls.
+Use the main menu > Image > Tools > Edit Image Window command to open window with controls for image adjustment.
 There is a Rotate Image control on the first tab.
 Use it to rotate image to desired position.

 You can adjust angle in a several ways: